MarharytaFilipovych/OINK/README.md

 **What's the bacon emoji (🥓) for?**
 *Answer*: Bacon comes from pigs!
 It's the perfect delimiter for string literals in our pig-themed language.

+**What's the demon emoji (👺) for?**
+*Answer*: It marks string variables that can store text data!
+While bacon (🥓) is for literal strings, the demon (👺) represents mutable string storage.

 **What's the drumstick emoji (🍗) for?**
 *Answer*: String interpolation!
 It lets you embed expressions directly into strings for dynamic, formatted output.
 Just like how a drumstick is meaty and flavorful, interpolation adds substance to your strings!

 **What's the meat emoji (🥩) for?**
 *Answer*: It represents lambda expressions - meaty, compact functions!
 Just like how meat is a concentrated source of nutrition, lambdas are concentrated functions.

+**Can I store string literals in variables?**
+*Answer*: No!
+String literals (🥓) are for direct output only.
+Use string variables with the 👺 type to store text from user input.

+**How do I read strings from user input?**
+*Answer*: Declare a string variable with `😀 👺 🐖name🐖` and then read it with `eat😋 🐖name🐖`.
+The string will be read until whitespace or newline (max 255 characters).

+**Can I concatenate strings?**
+*Answer*: Not directly!
+Use string interpolation with `🍗` markers to combine strings and other values in formatted output.

+**What's the maximum string length?**
+*Answer*: String variables can hold up to 255 characters of input.

 **What's the purpose of Mood Lines?**
 *Answer*: Mood Lines provide a unique way to write inverse logic without explicit negation operators, making certain patterns more concise.